jonzink/ExoMult/README.md

 per_break = The radius value where the power-law distribution changes exponents.

 mut_Ray = The Rayleigh distribution parameter used to determine the expected mutual inclination dispersion for each system.
 This values is given in units of degrees.
+Putting a zero in this parameter will produce flat disks.

 ecc_alpha, ecc_beta = The Beta distribution parameters used to determine the eccentricty of each planet.
 The default settings will produce zero eccentricity for each planet.